StefanJohnsen/TriangulateOBJ/README.md

 Open clock-polygon.obj in Visual Studio

 ![Clock-Polygon](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/triangulation.jpg)
-The polygon has been triangulated.
+<br>The polygon has been triangulated.

+## License
+This code is provided under the MIT License.
+Feel free to use and modify it for your own projects.